 We accommodate the hearing impaired and offer language translation services.
 The WIC office has a licensed notary on staff.

-Satellite Locations (call 417-864-1540 for satellite appointments) Besides the main location, WIC also operates at the following locations and times:
+Besides the main location, WIC also operates at the following satellite locations.
+Call 417-864-1540 for an appointment.

 Missouri Career Center

 Tuesdays: 8:00 am to 5:00 pm